Football game abandoned as ‘all hell let loose’ in fight after ‘horrible tackle’

-Doncaster football match abandoned after a ‘horrible tackle’ sparks fight as ‘all hell let loose’
+'All hell let loose’: Doncaster football match abandoned after ‘horrible tackle’ sparks fight

 A Doncaster football match was abandoned after a ‘horrible tackle’ sparked a mass brawl.